 - The daily emphasis on and entrainment of rational and logical thought can start making you doubt your gut feeling.

 - Self-doubt creeps in and becomes a daily practice and self-fulfilling prophecy.

 - You exercise your other muscles, so you should keep this one fit as well.

-Women have stressful lives as working mothers, wife, chauffeur and all the balls that modern mothers juggle.
+Women have stressful lives as working mothers, wives, chauffeur, and all the balls that modern mothers juggle.
 In that chaos, it’s easy to lose touch with your inner world and deeper aspects of yourself.
-Commit to some me time daily by following a meditation practice or brain enhancement program like Synctuiton.
+Commit to some me-time daily by following a meditation practice or brain enhancement program like Synctuiton.